Native plants are the cornerstone of a healthy natural environment. Native plants provide our land and water resources with many benefits, including:

 - King County Native Plant Guide

-- Washington Native Plant Society
+- Washington Native Plant Society (WNPS)

-In addition to having great resources about native plant species, including descriptions and photos, the Washington Native Plant Society (WNPS) website has a lot to offer.
-You can find information on restoration, ecosystems, conservation, and educational materials.
-The WNPS also offers field trips, educational programs, and plant sales related to native plants.
+In addition to having great resources about native plant species, including descriptions and photos, the WNPS website has a lot of other great information to offer.
+Here you can find information on restoration, ecosystems, conservation, and educational materials.
+The WNPS also offers field trips, educational programs, and native plant sales.

 - UW Herbarium

 The UW Herbarium manages a comprehensive list of plants native to Washington State.
 Their database contains over 57,000 photos of native plants.
-It’s a great resource to see what various native plants look like and how they will work on your property.
+It’s a great resource to see what various native plants look like and how they may work on your property.

 - Native Plant Nursery List (PDF)

-- Sound Native Plants
+- Sound Native Plants Informational Sheets